 """

-The tests simply calculates the difference between two point estimates and
+Tests whether the observed difference between two point estimates

 Parameters